 User clusters are where you deploy and run your containerized workloads and services.

 When you install GKE On-Prem, you download the following CLI tools to your local workstation or laptop:

-kubectl(included in the Cloud SDK)
+kubectl(included in the Google Cloud CLI)

-gcloud(included in the Cloud SDK)
+gcloud(included in the gcloud CLI)

 is the CLI to vSphere.
 You use

 govc when you create the admin workstation.

 gkectl is the primary CLI to GKE On-Prem.
 You use